These are wonderful traditional Mexican food recipes.

 I have more than just a Mexican food recipe for fresh salsa.
 I have my authentic pico de gallo recipe.
 I literally live on this in the summer when tomatoes are garden-ripe.

 I prefer this to cooked salsa, and I really load up on the cilantro.
 Of course, you can adjust the heat and any other ingredient as you wish, but this is the basic recipe.
-Serve with your favorite tortilla chips.
+Serve this Mexican food recipe with your favorite tortilla chips.
 Hope you enjoy it as much as I do.

 HOMEMADE PICO DE GALLO RECIPE